 Safety regulations have improved a bit since 2008.
 Today, to avoid overcrowding and safety deficiencies, only 400 visitors have the permission to climb Huayna Picchu daily.
 The hikers are divided in two groups of 200 people.
 Before your climb, everyone has to register in a logbook controlled by the authorities on your way down.

 Anyway, as I already said before, a lot of travellers have made their way up there and did not die.
 Just be ready for a steep climb, be cautious of each one of your steps and definitely bring a bottle of water!
 If you are afraid of heights, consider not going up the last section: the Stairs of Death.

 Would I climb Huayna Picchu again?

 When people ask me what I liked most about visiting Machu Picchu, I always refer to the goosebumps I had while standing on top of Huayna Picchu, looking at the lost city of the Incas.

-I loved every bit of the climb up and hated every bit of the descent, but I never regretted out of the box experience!
+I loved every bit of the climb up and hated every bit of the descent, but I never regretted tho have made this out of the box experience!
 If I had the choice, I don’t think I would climb Huayna Picchu a second time, because those stairs definitely gave me the creeps.
 But then again, I’m afraid of heights… I guess that a lot of people won’t find them as gruesome as me.